ashbuilds/payload-ai/guide.md

 ## **5. Add custom model**

-The Payload Ai plugin supports model from openai, anthropic and elevenlabs but you can add your own custom model.
+The Payload Ai plugin supports model from openai, anthropic, google, minimax and elevenlabs but you can add your own custom model.

 ### **Setup Instructions**